 Foreign Institutional Investors

-Also known as FIIs, Foreign Institutional Investors, FIIs can be individual investors, investment funds or assets which are invested in a foreign country, outside of the territory in which the investing company is registered or headquartered.
+Also known as FIIs, Foreign Institutional Investors, FIIs can be individual investors, investment funds, or assets that are invested in a foreign country, outside of the territory in which the investing company is registered or headquartered.
 FIIs typically belong to varying financial and non-financial sectors, including banks, mutual fund houses, infrastructure companies, etc.

 FDI vs FII – Comparing the differences